mattermost/mattermost-handbook/operations/workplace/people/performance-reviews-50/README.md

 Team members joining in August will not need to do the [90 day New Colleague review](https://handbook.mattermost.com/contributors/onboarding#new-colleague-90-day-feedback-process) and will instead take part in  review cycle.
 Team members joining September - December will follow the typical [90 day New Colleague review process](https://handbook.mattermost.com/contributors/onboarding#new-colleague-90-day-feedback-process) and are not required to complete the End of Year Review.

 ### Rating Scale

-Behaviourally-anchored performance ratings help us to establish a shared and agreed upon language that describes well-defined performance expectations, desired behaviours, and outcomes.
+Behaviorally-anchored performance ratings help us to establish a shared and agreed-upon language that describes well-defined performance expectations, desired behaviours, and outcomes.
 Rating scales can also check biases and enhance distributive and procedural fairness during performance calibrations.

 Mattermost previously used a 3-point rating scale.
 Based on feedback from participants in prior review cycles, this is being expanded for the 2021 Mid-Year Reviews to a 5-point rating scale, increasing granularity around "exceeds expectations" and "meets expectations".

-1. Consistently exceeds expectations: Consistently exceeds expectations and delivers beyond the goals of the role.
+1. **Consistently exceeds expectations:** Consistently exceeds expectations and delivers beyond the goals of the role.
 Influences others to perform better.
 Manager and direct should discuss more challenging work.
-2. Often exceeds expectations: Regularly exceeds expectations and requires little to no direction to achieve the core goals of the role.
+2. **Often exceeds expectations:** Regularly exceeds expectations and requires little to no direction to achieve the core goals of the role.
-3. Consistently meets expectations: Consistently meets expectations and sometimes exceeds expectations.
+3. **Consistently meets expectations:** Consistently meets expectations and sometimes exceeds expectations.
 Achieves a majority of the core goals of the role.
-4. Meets expectations: Performs well and usually meets the expectations of the role.
+4. **Meets expectations:** Performs well and usually meets the expectations of the role.
 Generally has a positive impact on people and team performance.
-5. Needs development: Does not consistently meet expectations that are appropriate for the role or level.
+5. **Needs development:** Does not consistently meet expectations that are appropriate for the role or level.
 Additional direction and support are needed.

 ### Questions and Answers